Actindo-AG/Documentation/OfferCookbook/05_OfferFromProductMultipleChannels.md

 The *Split by criterion* action is used to compare the input value with a defined criterion and output it via a different branch depending on whether the input value matches or not.
 For detailed information, see [Split by criterion](../ActindoWorkFlow/UserInterface/08_CoreActions.md#split-by-criterion).

-In this use case, you want to check whether the price of the *PIM* product coming from the previous action via the *in* port is set, or in other words, it is greater than 0, before creating an offer for your POS system.
+In this use case, you want to check whether price of the *PIM* product coming from the *Duplicate product* action via the *in* port is set before creating an offer for your POS system (channel B).

+The *PIM* product in *p1* of the *Duplicate product* action is input via the *in* port.
+If the *PIM* price is set, that is, it is greater than 0, the *PIM* product is output via the *match* port.
+Otherwise, the *PIM* product is output via the *noMatch* port, in this case, to the end place.
+This second branch results in no offer being created for the channel B.

 To do so, your must configure the *Split by criterion* action as follows:

-**Settings**
+#### Settings

 | Field | Value | Comments |
 |---------|-------|----------|